What is the difference between Mastery and Grading?

 What do the different progress categories mean?

 To view the progress categories: Navigate to the Courses page.
 Click to select the desired course.
 Navigate to the Progress tab.
 Check the number of concepts that fall in each category for a student in the Concept Status column.
-Here is a summary of ...
+Progress Categories: ...